What is Vertical Integration?

 2. Forward Integration

-On the other hand, refers to when a business gets involved/ takes control of later stages in the supply chain which is the distribution and the retail stage.
+On the other hand, it refers to when a business gets involved/ takes control of later stages in the supply chain which is the distribution and the retail stage.
 In this case, the bakery can decide to control the retailers of its product or sets a retail store for itself.
 This is done by many businesses that feel the retailers of their good are taking advantage of the customers.
 It is also done by businesses that want to get rid of counterfeit goods by recommending that customers only buy from their retail stores.

 Apple Inc. is a perfect example of forwarding integration whereby they have control over the distribution of its products i.e. iPhones, iPads and MacBook laptops.